DedunuKarunarathne/DedunuKarunarathne/README.md

 - 👋 Hi, I’m Dedunu Karunarathne.
 - 👀 I’m interested in software development.
-- 🎓 I’m currently Studying at Department of Electronic and Telecommunication Engineering of University of Moratuwa
+- 🎓 I’m currently Studying at Department of Electronic and Telecommunication Engineering of University of Moratuwa.
-- 🌱 I’m am learning Java, Python and React
+- 🌱 I’m am learning Java, Python and React.
+- ✍️ I like to explore, learn and develop new skills.

 <!---